-All origin stories are Newtonian, Part 2 of 2
+All origin stories are Newtonian, part 2 of 2

 Diane Samuels hand-transcribed Gertude Stein's The Autobiography of Alice B. Toklas.
 Courtesy of the Andy Warhol Museum.

 Creationism and the theory of the Big Bang operate in Western culture like a binary code.
 This is one reason why quantum supercomputers will be so revolutionary.
-Like those working within other fields, scientists often bring unexamined axioms to their positions in attempting to describe physical or even metaphysical reality.
+Like those working within other fields, scientists often bring unexamined axioms to their positions in attempting to describe physical reality.
 (The ’pataphysicist, on the other hand, subversively makes variables out of axioms.)
-Despite quantum mechanics and other breakthroughs that invalidate linear notions of spacetime as well as cause and effect, the theory of the Big Bang assumes in its fundamental question (how did the universe begin?) that time and space is linear.
+Despite quantum mechanics and other breakthroughs that invalidate linear notions of spacetime as well as cause and effect, the theory of the Big Bang assumes in its fundamental question (how did the universe begin?) that time and space are linear.
 In the theory of the Big Bang, everything was created at a single point in space and time, and one outcome is that everything will end.
 As an origin story and narrative device, could the theory of the Big Bang be any more conventional?

 In a future commentary, I will be addressing the recent BICEP2 project and the apparent discovery of gravitational waves, which can offer new insights into cosmic inflation and quantum gravity.
 For now, I would like to consider some of the philosophical dimensions evoked by the theory of the Big Bang.
 What happened before the Big Bang? is an assumptive question, as is a related question, What does the universe look like from the outside?
 The notion of an outside in the context of the multiverse is moot when one considers, as Harvard University particle physicist Dr. Lisa Randall is considering along with her contemporaries, that our universe is a low-gravity universe compared to other universes in the multiverse.
 Write a poem that might exist in a low-gravity universe.
 That would not be assumptive.
 What happened before the Big Bang?
 “Everything that happened is always happening.”—Lyn Hejinian, Happily (Post-Apollo Press, 2000).